Exact linear representations of the nonlinear Cauchy problems and their smooth solutions: Equivalence of Equations

-With what is observed here and the fact that the operator $A$ is linear, leads to conclusion that for any smooth function $F(g_1,\,g_2,\,\dots,\,g_n)$, which can be expanded in formal power series with respect to $g_1,\,g_2,\,\dots,\,g_n$, we obtain the following nice property:
+This observation, combined with the linearity of operator $A$, implies that for any smooth function $F(g_1, g_2, \dots, g_p)$ that can be expanded in a formal power series with respect to its arguments, we obtain the following important property:

-This property of the operator $e^{tA}$ coincides with familiar property of the shift operator $\exp\{t\frac{\partial}{\partial s}\}$, as shift operator is the particular case of the operator exponent.
+This property of $e^{tA}$ is analogous to the familiar property of the shift operator $\exp\{t\frac{\partial}{\partial s}\}$, as the shift operator is a particular case of an operator exponent.

-It be assumed henceforth that $F$ (or $F_i$ when considering equations or systems involving $i$ functions) is smooth function on all their arguments.